zdave-parity/jam-np/simple.md

 - $\mathcal{H}$ is the Blake 2b hash function.
 - $T$ is as defined in the General Merklization appendix of the GP.

-Note that the last entry in the justification may consist of a pair of hashes.

 ```
 Justification = [Hash OR (Hash ++ Hash)]